Sugar Prices – Historical Graph

 4. Oil Prices

-Sugar cane is capable of producing ethanol (flammable and renewable energy used as an additive to automobile gasoline ).
+Sugar cane produces ethanol (flammable and renewable energy used as an additive to automobile gasoline).
 Ethanol is a top competing product in the transport market.
 Thus, the volatility of oil prices reflects sugar prices in international trade.

 5. Trade Policy